bitbldr/sprocket/README.md

 is loosely derived from the metaphor of a bicycle's sprocket, cassette and chain.

-Sprocket combines the best of LiveView server-side productivity and scalability, React components and Elm functional state management patterns all implemented in Gleam, a type-safe language built on the venerable BEAM (Erlang Virtual Machine).
+Sprocket combines the best of LiveView server-side productivity and scalability, React components and Elm functional state management patterns implemented in Gleam, a type-safe language built on the venerable BEAM (Erlang Virtual Machine).

 Similar to LiveView, an initial static view is rendered as HTML on the "first paint" which then establishes a connection to the server over a WebSocket to facilitate sending browser events and receiving view update diffs.
-These update patches are rendered to browser DOM using morphdom.
-Like React, declarative views are built using functional components that accept props and render each time those props change.
-Finally, inspired by Elm, strongly-typed models and message structs are used for state management via reducers.
+These updates are patched into a client-side im-memory representation of the DOM and rendered to the browser using morphdom.
+Declarative views are built using functional components that accept props and re-render each time those props change and reducers are used for state management using strongly-typed models and message structs.

-Under the hood, a reducer is a lightweight [Gleam Actor](https://hexdocs.pm/gleam_otp/0.1.3/gleam/otp/actor/) OTP process (i.e. gen_server) and changes to the state result in a re-render of the view.
+Under the hood, a reducer is a lightweight [Gleam Actor](https://hexdocs.pm/gleam_otp/0.1.3/gleam/otp/actor/) OTP process (i.e. gen_server) and changes to the state (via dispatch) result in a re-render of the view.

 This library is a collection of patterns and common functions that facilitate building declarative views from composable functional components.
-Components are used to create higher-level views, like Lego blocks.
+Component interfaces snap together like Lego blocks which are used to create higher-level views.
 Data flows down into components in the form of props and out of components in the form of events.
-It's useful to think of the data flow as "uni-directional" in that **State** always flows down via props and **Events** always bubbles up using event handler functions (passed in as props, e.g. `onSomeEvent("Something happened")`).
+It's useful to think of the data flow as "uni-directional" in that **State** always flows down via props while **Events** bubble up using handler functions (passed in as props, e.g. `on_some_event("Something happened")`).

 This library is currently in a **proof of concept** state and should be considered highly unstable.
 There is still a lot of work to be done, including building out all HTML